andreasgriffin/bitcoin-nostr-chat/README.md

   * Each participant has to be manually accepted to be added to the group chat
   * Chats with participants use NIP17 and group messages are simply NIP17 messages to each participant

+Export and restoring of the nsec and with it restoration of all messages of the relays